openl2m/openl2m/docs/introduction.rst

 application designed to provide a consistent web interface for Layer 2 device management, *independent of the underlying switch vendor*.
 OpenL2M can distribute the management of Layer 2 network switches to various users and groups.
-The distributed management approach taken by OpenL2M is based on Vlans and switch groups.
+The distributed management approach taken by OpenL2M is based on vlans and device groups.

-OpenL2M can use a variety device communications methods to accomplish all of its regular tasks.
+OpenL2M can use various device communication methods.
+As of v2.0, there is an extensible API that allows for custom drivers to communicate with devices.
+Using this API, drivers can be developed that support Netconf, REST and other ways to communicate with switches.
-As of v2.0, there is an extensible API that allows for a variety of methods to be used to communicate with devices.
 At present, SNMP and SSH (via Netmiko) are supported.
 Napalm support is implemented as an example of the new API.

 **Features**